 Refine and Finalize

 Developing an effective statement takes time and refinement.
 It’s rare to nail it in the first draft.
 Businesses may expect to go through multiple iterations to optimize their messaging.
-A good way is to start by brainstorming a list of possible statements.
+A good way to start is to brainstorm a list of possible statements.
 Draw from the brand research and analysis.

 Eliminate and narrow down the list by dropping options and continuously asking – does this resonate?
 Is it distinct and memorable?
 Another good way is to test different versions internally with executives, employees, and friendly customers.
 It gives a better opportunity to come up with something unique and remarkable.

-Companies may also test their ideas with surveys, focus groups, and A/B messaging.
+Companies may also test their ideas through surveys, focus groups, and A/B testing of messaging.
 Response from the target audience can be used as a discriminator to optimize the statement.
-Again, a good statement should be clear and concise and convey its meaning effectively.
+Again, a good statement should be clear and concise, conveying its meaning effectively.

 Keep polishing until you have a statement communicating your positioning and unique selling proposition.
 Run it by key stakeholders and give it one final gut check.